 EdApp Pricing

-This is an especially versatile open source platform that allows you to manage online courses.
-It offers a social learning network with messaging, video chat and document sharing features, ideal for social and collaborative learning.
-In addition, it adapts well to both large and small institutions.
-However, it is generally better suited to academic purposes, with modest analysis features and little customization.
+A very versatile open-source platform for managing online courses.
+It features a social learning network with messaging, video chats, and document sharing — ideal for social and collaborative learning.
+It adapts to both large and small institutions, though it is more oriented toward academic functions, with modest analytics and limited customization.

 Free LMS for social learning